 “If the plaintiff presents evidence as to each of these conditions, and if the jury finds each condition to be more probable than not, the jury may find negligence even in the absence of evidence as to the exact mechanism of injury or the precise manner in which the defendant was negligent.”
 Tucker v.
 Univ.
 Specialty Hosp., 166 Md.
 App.
 50, 59 (2005).

-Where a car, truck or motorcycle leaves the road without a prior collision and thereby causes injury or damage, Maryland courts will draw an inference of negligence from the occurrence (assuming the other conditions set forth above are met) because the driving off the road really is the think speaking for itself.
+Where a car, truck, or motorcycle leaves the road without a prior collision and thereby causes injury or damage, Maryland courts will draw an inference of negligence from the occurrence (assuming the other conditions set forth above are met) because the driving off the road really is the thing speaking for itself.

 - This video discusses how res ipsa loquitur is used in Maryland.
-In the notes, we identify and summarize the holdings or key Maryland res ipsa cases
+In the notes, we identify and summarize the holdings or critical Maryland res ipsa cases.

-So it works better for victims in a motor vehicle accident and simple products and premises liability cases than it does on more complicated types of litigation.
+So it works better for victims in motor vehicle accidents and simple products and premises liability cases than it does for more complicated types of litigation.
 See Orkin v.
 Holy Cross Hospital, 318 Md.
-429, 433 (1990) ("Complex issues of the type generated by [a complex medical malpractice case] should not be resolved by laymen without expert assistance.
-Res ipsa does not apply under these circumstances.")
+429, 433 (1990) (“Complex issues of the type generated by [a complex medical malpractice case] should not be resolved by laymen without expert assistance.
+Res ipsa does not apply under these circumstances.”)

 Scholars – okay, not really scholars – sometimes confuse res ipsa loquitur with another Latin term, ipso facto.
 There is a big difference between these two Latin terms.

-Res ipsa is ultimately used as a tool by the jury to infer negligence in the absence of evidence.
-This is the "thing speaks for itself" instruction a judge would give the jury in Maryland.
+Res ipsa is ultimately used by the jury to infer negligence in the absence of evidence.
+This is the “thing speaks for itself” instruction a judge would give the jury in Maryland.